Production blocking

-Generally people in interactive, brainstorming groups produce fewer ideas and ones that are less creative than those same people would if they were working individually, in what is known as nominal groups.
-Production blocking, the tendency for one individual during a group discussion to block or inhibit other people from offering ideas, is a major reason.
+People in interactive, brainstorming groups generally produce fewer and less creative ideas than they would have if they were working individually.
+Production blocking, the tendency for one individual during a group discussion to block or inhibit other people from offering ideas, is a major reason for this.

+Production blocking occurs when people are prevented from thinking or participating because they are listening to other people instead.
 For example, if one person in a six-person group is talking about his or her idea, then the other five people are "blocked" and less able to provide their own creative input.
-Additionally, production blocking can occur if the same six people are attempting to communicate their ideas at the same time as one another.
+Another factor to consider is that in group discussions, individuals may end up having off-topic conversations with other members.
+This can lead to production blocking because group members are not contributing to the goal of generating ideas.